arun1729/cog/README.md

 INDEX_LOAD_FACTOR = 80
 ```

-Default index capacity of 2000 is on the lower end, it is intend for light weight use Cog such as hash data structure.
+Default index capacity of 2000 is on the lower end, it is intend for light usage of Cog such as using it as a hash-table data structure.
 For larger indexing use case, INDEX_CAPACITY should be set to larger number otherwise it could lead to too many open index files.

 ## Performance